edwin-dacaret/picoCTF2021/obedient-cat.md

 **WRITEUP**

 The challenge provides a file called "flag".
-And just like we know CAT is a very common command to read files and do a lot of more things.
+And just like we know [CAT](https://en.wikipedia.org/wiki/Cat_(Unix)) is a very common unix command to read files and do a lot of more things.
 So running CAT to read the file we catch the flag.

 ![File type](https://i.imgur.com/45Akfeq.png)